Gediyo/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe-Human-vs-Human-
+# Tic-Tac-Toe (Human-vs-Human)
-This a Tic-Tac-Toe game developed foe two players
+This a Tic-Tac-Toe game developed for two players.